syncfusion-content/wpf-docs/wpf/GridControl/Testing.md

 }
 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet6 | OrderList_Indent_Level_1 }}

-4.Build and run the Grid application that you configured.
+4. Build and run the Grid application that you configured.

   * Right-click on the TestMethod body and then select as below,

   ![Generate code for Coded UI Test](Testability-Frameworks_images/Testability-Frameworks_img8.jpeg)

-5.Click on the record button to perform actions, you can add a Hello World text in a grid cell [x, y] in this scenario.
+5. Click on the record button to perform actions, you can add a Hello World text in a grid cell [x, y] in this scenario.

   ![UI Recorder of Coded UI Test](Testability-Frameworks_images/Testability-Frameworks_img9.jpeg)

   ![Added Hello World text in a Cell](Testability-Frameworks_images/Testability-Frameworks_img10.jpeg)

-6.Click on Generate code in the Coded UI Test Builder.
+6. Click on Generate code in the Coded UI Test Builder.

   ![Add And Generate code in coded UI test builder](Testability-Frameworks_images/Testability-Frameworks_img11.jpeg)

-7.You can assert the cell value using the cross-hair present in the Coded UI Test builder.
+7. You can assert the cell value using the cross-hair present in the Coded UI Test builder.

-8.Click on the cross-hair and hover to the Hello World cell.
+8. Click on the cross-hair and hover to the Hello World cell.

   N> The assert window is displayed as below.

   ![Show the Assert Window](Testability-Frameworks_images/Testability-Frameworks_img12.jpeg)

-9.Add asserts to the properties displayed in the assert window and generate the assert method.
+9. Add asserts to the properties displayed in the assert window and generate the assert method.

-10.Close the Coded UI Test builder.
+10. Close the Coded UI Test builder.

    N> Coded UI Unit Test is created.

 The following code generates automatically.

+{% capture codesnippet7 %}
 {% tabs %}
 {% highlight c# %}
 public void HelloWorld_Test()